wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 5. Users testing these new features complain recent changes (made in this week) broke some core functionality so you immediately decide to restore to the state of last week.
 A few things to note:
 	1. This is an emergency situation - highest priority is to restore the functionality this is why we are not doing much troubleshooting.
 Also, we already know of a working state so it's much faster & easier to recover.
 	2. Why we are not using `git revert`?
-We absolutely can & it should actually be the preferred way, I am just doing  `git reset --hard` to demonstrate it's usage in this scenario.
+We absolutely can & it should actually be the **preferred way**, I am just doing  `git reset --hard` to demonstrate it's usage in this scenario.
 	3. We will still be investigating the root cause later (next scenario).

 ```bash